demarketed/view-transitions-polyfill/README.md

 ## Compatibility

+According to data from [Can I use](https://caniuse.com/es6,web-animation,mdn-css_selectors_where,shadowdomv1,mdn-api_customelementregistry,requestanimationframe), the polyfill should be fully supported on:

+- Chrome ≥ 88
+- Edge ≥ 88
+- Opera ≥ 74
+- Safari ≥ 14
+- Firefox ≥ 78

-The polyfill currently requires the browser to support these notable features:
+This is because the polyfill currently requires the browser to support these notable features:

 - [Element.animate()](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate)
 - [Document.getAnimations()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getAnimations)